waddling

 A male scholar

-The Southern pond is not accessible
+But the Southern pond is not accessible

-Catch a cat to collect the goods
+So he caught a cat then collect the goods

 But the goods somehow did not arrive

-Held onto a bamboo stick to poke at the eagle
+So he took a bamboo stick to poke at the eagle

-And so flew the eagle
+And the eagle flew away

-Held onto a bamboo stick to poke at the teapot
+So he held onto a bamboo stick to poke at the teapot

-And the teapot boiled to its brim
+And the tea boiled

-Two children were seen stealing some radishes
+Two children stole some radishes

-How many did they steal?
+How much did they take?

-The scholar clumsily rode on a horse
+The scholar fidgeted on the horse

-To slaughter a castrated old chicken
+To catch and slaughter a castrated male chicken

 But after eating the cooked chicken, the scholar suffered a lock jaw!